-Implement a zero-trust security model
+Implement a Zero-Trust security model

 Assume your perimeter defenses will fail and make sure everything within is still safe and secure.
-The Zero Trust security model requires you to authenticate all users and devices that connect to your network every time they connect, not just once.
+The Zero-Trust security model requires you to authenticate all users and devices that connect to your network every time they connect, not just once.
 You must also monitor activity in your environment and ensure users only have access to what they need and nothing else.

-Utilize UEBA for threat detection and response
+Use UEBA for threat detection and response

 You should continually monitor for and alert to telltale signs of ransomware activity on your data.
-Utilize user and entity behavior analysis tools to detect and alert when users or devices behave abnormally and implement automatic responses to stop threats in their tracks.
+Use user and entity behavior analysis tools to detect and alert when users or devices behave abnormally and implement automatic responses to stop threats in their tracks.

 Ransomware statistics FAQ

 Below are a few of the most frequently asked ransomware questions, with answers supported by additional ransomware statistics and facts.